After port fraud, China's vast warehouse sector under scrutiny

 GLOBAL FIRMS

-Singapore-based GKE Corp., a part-owned unit of Louis Dreyfus Corp [LOUDR.UL], CWT Ltd and the metals warehousing arm of Glencore, Pacorini Metals, are among global firms involved in the warehousing business in Qingdao.
+Singapore-based GKE Corp., a part-owned unit of Louis Dreyfus Corp, CWT Ltd and the metals warehousing arm of Glencore, Pacorini Metals, are among global firms involved in the warehousing business in Qingdao.

 GKE said on June 16 to the best of its knowledge management or employees were not implicated in the port investigation.